SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 TinyGPS++
 RadioHead

+--------INTENDED FUTURE REVISIONS----------
+1) Develop Android App for ground station
+2) Support for other sensors
+3) Support for ATMega328 chips (minus telemetry and GPS)

 --------NOTES----------
 Note: All of the above components were purchased through Adafruit.
 Other sources for the same components should work, but are untested.